Nullisvalue/juicy-information-collector/README.md

 # juicy-information-collector ( old script 2019)
 Simple Python malware to collect victim info and send it via http post requests.

+This script was developed for a CTF challenge

 **Introduction**